nd1012/wan24-AutoDiscover/README.md

 1. Stop the service before installing the newer version
 1. Start the service after installing the newer version

-For that the sheduled auto-upgrade task should execute this command on a Debian Linux server, for example:
+The sheduled auto-upgrade task should execute this command on a Debian Linux server, for example:

 ```bash
 dotnet /home/autodiscover/wan24AutoDiscover.dll autodiscover upgrade -noUserInteraction --preCommand systemctl stop autodiscover --postCommand systemctl start autodiscover